palak-463/HumanResourceManagementSystem/README.md

 The API will be up and running at `http://localhost:5000`.

 ### 6. Testing the API with Postman
-- Use Postman to test the routes.
-Make sure you generate a **JWT token** first (using the login route) and include it in the `Authorization` header when making requests.
+- I have used Postman to test the routes.
+Make sure you generate a **JWT token** first (using the login route) and include it in the `Authorization` header when making requests while you use Postman.

 ### 7. Running Unit Tests
-We’ve included tests for the employee and leave management APIs.
+I’ve included tests for the employee and leave management APIs.
 To run the tests: npm test
 This will execute all the tests using **Jest** and **Supertest**.